TedHusted/awake/awake.md/awake.md

 “I get it.
 The jargon can be confusing.
 First, let me get through this presentation.
 Then we can bring it to Emma and Ravi.”

-She blinked as Adrian rose to leave, still bewildered by how she could recall the meeting so differently from the recording.
+Adrian rises to leave.
+Elena blinks, bewildered.
+How could her recollection of the meeting be so different than the recording?

 ***

 “Do you have a minute?”

 Carla Mitchell stands up, tall and lithe.
 She looks around the crowded but quiet tavern.
 Country Western music is playing but the crowd noise is only a low hum.
-Nearly all of the patrons are conversing by link.
+Almost all the patrons are conversing by link.

 “Sure, where are you?”

 “In the back.”

 She ducks around a corner of the room and leans up next to Noah at a high table.
-Her long thick brunette hair is pulled to one side.
+Her long thick brunette hair pulled to one side.
 At  190cm, Noah is still 10cm taller than Carla.

 “What’s up, big guy?”